 Paid Integration: If you are using our full-featured Phishing and Training console, the PAB will also track if your users report our simulated phishing emails, so you can see which users are successfully identifying potentially malicious emails.

 We encourage you to inform all of your users of this tool before making it accessible.
 Below are helpful resources that you can use to assist with your implementation of the PAB:

 - Best Practices for PAB Implementation (For admins)

-- How Do I Use the Phish Alert Button in Office 365?
+- How do I Use the Phish Alert Button for Exchange?
 (For end-users)

 - Exchange 2013 - version 15.0.847.32 (SP1) or newer

 - Exchange 2016 - version 126.96.36.199 (RTM) or newer